huynhloc04/LVTN/Vision_WS/README.md

 After a process of repeated testing, we realized that YOLOv5s performed very well on Jetson Nano.
 The others also performed pretty well but they have a trade-off between performance and latency.
 So YOLOv5s is the best choice in a scenario of an edge device.

 >> **Our model can detect all grapes on the tree and classify them as green or ripe.
-So that robot can distinguish and only harvest ripe grapes.**
+So that robot can distinguish and only harvest ripe ones.**

 ### **Image below is the flowchart of robot**